sjmyuan/sjmyuan.github.io/_posts/2025-06-22-how-to-get-the-team-to-truly-embrace-ai-coding-assistants.md

 Within the same team, for similar tasks, everyone's trust level in AI coding assistants should be relatively close.
 There may be differences in biases towards AI coding assistants, but they shouldn’t be too large.

-The possible difference is that junior developers often have lower self-confidence compared to senior developers, which is reflected in the model as a larger $Trust - Self\text{ }Confidence$ value, leading to higher usage rates among junior developers.
+The possible difference is that junior developers often have lower self-confidence compared to senior developers, which is reflected in the model as a larger $$Trust - Self\text{ }Confidence$$ value, leading to higher usage rates among junior developers.

 #### Why is AI coding assistant used more in unfamiliar domains than familiar ones?

 ![](https://images.shangjiaming.top/20250614-102312.png)

 For the same developer, facing similar tasks over short periods, their bias and trust levels toward AI coding assistants won’t fluctuate significantly.
-However, when dealing with unfamiliar domains, their self-confidence is usually lower compared to familiar domains, resulting in a higher $Trust - Self\text{ }Confidence$ value, leading to higher usage rates in unfamiliar domains.
+However, when dealing with unfamiliar domains, their self-confidence is usually lower compared to familiar domains, resulting in a higher $$Trust - Self\text{ }Confidence$$ value, leading to higher usage rates in unfamiliar domains.

 #### Why is AI coding assistant used more in personal projects than in commercial projects?

 ![](https://images.shangjiaming.top/20250615-080444.png)

 For the same developer, facing similar tasks within the same domain, their bias and self-confidence levels toward AI coding assistants won’t fluctuate significantly over short periods.
 However, when dealing with commercial projects, their trust in AI coding assistants tends to be lower compared to personal projects because commercial projects often have higher requirements, and higher requirements decrease our trust in AI coding assistants; we need more trust to confidently delegate tasks to AI coding assistants.
-This is reflected in the model as a higher $Trust - Self\text{ }Confidence$ value in personal projects, leading to higher usage rates in personal projects.
+This is reflected in the model as a higher $$Trust - Self\text{ }Confidence$$ value in personal projects, leading to higher usage rates in personal projects.

 #### Why is knowledge sharing and use-case sharing effective?